I beg to move,

 “Policies that reduce the affordability of alcohol are the most effective”

 policies in health treatment.
 Yet, over the past few years since then, and even before then, quite the opposite has occurred.
 Alcohol duty rates have been cut or frozen in Budget after Budget and as a result, in real terms, beer duty is some 18% lower than in 2012, duty on spirits and cider is 10% lower and duty on wines 2% lower.
-We all know that the price of something has an impact on whether we will buy it, and alcohol is no exception; as I say, Public Health England said price was the number one factor in determining how much alcohol is bought.
+We all know that the price of something has an impact on whether we will buy it, and alcohol is no exception; as I say, Public Health England said price was the No. 1 factor in determining how much alcohol is bought.

 Alcohol has become dramatically more affordable in the past 30 years.
 The affordability of beer in the off-trade has more than tripled in real terms since 1987 and off-trade wine and spirits are 163% more affordable.
 One of the most targeted approaches to addressing the price of the cheapest alcohol is minimum unit pricing.
 I urge the Minister to look at it again.